18 Feb How can I shrink my bunions naturally?

 Orthotics are frequently prescribed for bunion treatment.
 Their mechanism is similar to the bunion corrector, acting to hold the foot or toe in place to relieve pressure.
 Like the bunion splint, realignment of the foot only occurs while the device is in use.
 Orthotics are also expensive and require ongoing management and updated prescriptions to continue to treat your feet.

 3. Bunion Surgery

 Bunion surgery is considered to be the most effective method of bunion removal, however even minimally invasive bunion surgery is painful with significant recovery time involved.
 Studies show that over 30% of bunion surgeries are considered unsuccessful by the patient and there is no guarantee that a bunion will not return as the surgery doesn’t address the reason the bunion occurred in the first place.
 There are also a number of ways bunion surgery can be ineffective including nerve entrapment, under or over correction, infection and prolonged swelling and DVT.

 Is there a way to reduce bunions naturally?

 1. Foot Mobilisation Therapy

-Foot mobilisation Therapy (FMT) is a hands-on treatment, that aims to straighten the deviation in the big toe through gentle and steady realignment therapy.
-This helps strengthen the big toe, the joint, and the muscles in and around that area of the foot.
+Foot mobilisation Therapy (FMT) is a hands-on treatment, that aims to improve function through the foot, ankle and big toe.
+This helps strengthen the big toe, the joint, and the muscles in and around that area of the foot..

 Benefits of foot mobilisation